Bitcoin vs. Gold

 Divisibility and Portability of Bitcoin vs Gold

 A single bitcoin is divisible into 100 million satoshis, similar to how a dollar can be broken down into 100 pennies.
 The divisibility of bitcoin allows it to be used to transact in small amounts at a low value, even as the price of one bitcoin grows.
-On the other hand, gold is difficult to divide into small, spendable amounts.
-Often, gold is stored as a bullion worth anywhere between $2,000 and $600,000.
-To spend gold, an individual would have to melt the bar down, incurring further costs before being able to spend the gold.
+By contrast, gold is difficult to divide into small, spendable amounts.
+Gold is often stored as a bullion worth anywhere between $2,000 and $600,000.
+To spend gold, an individual would have to melt the bar down, incurring further costs before transacting.

 One of Bitcoin’s most successful improvements upon gold is its portability.
 Because of its digital nature, bitcoin can be stored in a software wallet or on a flash drive.
 Using the Lightning Network, a layer built on top of the blockchain, transactions can occur almost instantaneously, at any time, without delays or fees associated with third-party-mediated transactions.